intel-iot-devkit/how-to-code-samples/color-match-game/cpp/README.md

 Using a compatible Intel-based platform, this project lets you create a color match game.<br>
 - a UI of the game is exposed through an embedded server, providing with buttons for color matching as well as a "start game" button<br>
-- when starting the game, for each level a sequence of colors is displayed on the RGB LCD screen of the Intel® IoT Platform.
+- when starting the game, for each level a sequence of colors is displayed on the RGB LCD screen of the Intel-based platform.
 The player needs to click on the corresponding buttons on the website.
 - for each level the sequence has one more color.<br>
 - when a user clicks a color, the same color is displayed on the RGB LCD screen.<br>